 Here, situated atop a 1,700 ft cliff in the Dângrêk Mountains, lies the ancient Hindu temple of Prasat Preah Vihear (ប្រាសាទព្រះវិហារ).
-Affording a view for many kilometers across a plain, Preah Vihear has arguably the most spectacular setting of all the temples built during the six-centuries-long Khmer Empire.
+Affording a view for many kilometres across a plain, Preah Vihear has arguably the most spectacular setting of all the temples built during the six-centuries-long Khmer Empire.

 Due to an ongoing dispute between Cambodia and Thailand over land ownership, both sides maintain heavily armed paramilitary police facing each other near the temple.
 While the situation is currently calm, passports are checked and Thai citizens are denied access.

-Upon arriving at the base of the mountains you need to switch to either a pickup truck ($25) or motorbike ($5) to reach the temple.
-Neither option is for the faint of heart since the road is very steep and turns into a dirt track half way up.
+Upon arriving at the base of the mountains you need to switch to either a pickup truck ($25) or a motorbike ($5) to reach the temple.
+Neither option is for the faint of heart since the road is very steep and turns into a dirt track halfway up.
 Having made the choice to take a motorbike, my confidence was not inspired by the driver who was missing his nose and one ear!